 Utilizing a complete streets framework ensures that transportation investments are consistently planned, programmed, designed, operated and maintained with all users in mind – including bicyclists, public transportation vehicles and riders, pedestrians of all ages and abilities, and local delivery needs.

-Successful implementation of a complete streets framework will be achieved by working with federal, state, regional and local partners to improve communication and coordination, training and education, and design standards and other resources.
+Successful implementation of a complete streets framework will be achieved by working with municipalities to improve communication and coordination, training and education.

 A common definition of a Complete Street is one that is designed and operated to enable safe access for all users, including pedestrians, bicyclists, motorists, and public transportation users of all ages and abilities including children, the elderly, and persons with disabilities.

 The New York State Association of Metropolitan Planning Organizations (NYSAMPO) has developed several fact sheets to offer examples of the types of treatments that are often included in a Complete Street:

 Sidewalks that are wide enough and without obstacles so they can be used comfortably by all pedestrians, including those with visual or mobility impairments.

 Narrower travel lanes, which contribute to slower vehicle speed and free up space for other uses in the existing right-of-way.